 This can be used when you receive at least one payment for your business after the year of the sale.
 With spreading out your tax bill, only “capital gain income” can qualify for installment sale status.
 This generally works out to be gains on assets that have appreciated in value beyond their original purchase price such as real property, and even goodwill.
 Gains on items such as your inventory, accounts receivable, and property that’s been used for one year or less will be treated as ordinary income, and therefore not eligible for installment sale status.
 You then would need to pay tax on any gains in the year of the sale, even if you haven’t yet received payment for the items.

 Specific equations are then used to calculate your profit percentages that will need to be reported as taxable gain for that year.
-This method can be very effective to help reduce tax liability, but the help of a professional is needed to ensure that these figures are being computed properly.
+This method can be very effective to help reduce tax liability, you could look here to ensure that these figures are being computed properly.

-Whether you know you want to sell your business, or are just entertaining the possibilities, now is the time to consult with a professional to make sure you are set up for the smoothest transfer with the least amount of taxes possible.
-This article contained a few ideas for helping reduce tax liabilities upon the sale of your business, but for a comprehensive breakdown, come in and speak with a Mesa attorney today to have your business needs evaluated, and any questions answered.
+Whether you know you want to sell your business, or are just entertaining the possibilities, now is the time to consult with a tax attorney to make sure you are set up for the smoothest transfer with the least amount of taxes possible.

 GDP Business Blog